-The MA degree in Sociology requires a minimum of 30 credit hours past the bachelor's degree.
-At least 20 total credit hours must be completed in 500- and 600-level courses.
-MA students may take 9 credit hours in 400-level courses in departments with graduate programs.
+The MA degree in Sociology requires a minimum of 30 credit hours beyond the bachelor's degree.
+At least 21 total credit hours must be completed in 500- and 600-level courses.
+MA students may take 9 credit hours in 400-level courses that carry graduate credit (in consultation with their advisor) programs.
 12 credit hours may be taken outside the Department, with the advisor's consent.
 Students must complete all requirements within 6 calendar years of enrollment.